Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse3.png)

-_App registration with assigned permission has similar Live Response and Library access as “Security Admin”._
+_App registration with assigned permission has similar permissions for Live Response and Library access as “Security Admin”._

 ## How can it be abused to gain privileged access?